countpauper/countpauper/Angel/Design/Language Design.md

 ## Query
 Queries are predicates postfixed with the `?` operator.
 These queries start inference.
-It will try to match that predicate until it is proven evaluate to `true`, else `false` The query set can expand or change when matching closes until resolved, but as soon as the list of knowledge evaluates to a value (true, false, an integer or a collection of such) inference is complete.
+It will try to match that predicate until it is proven evaluate to an elemental value like `true`, `false`, or an integer.
+The query set can expand or change when matching closes until resolved, but as soon as the list of knowledge evaluates to a value (true, false, an integer or a collection of such) inference is complete.